-Under the MiFID II Directive EU ETS operators are classified by investment firms and trading venues for reporting purposes as category of traders different from financial institutions and other commercial undertakings.
+Under the MiFID II Directive the EU ETS operators are classified by investment firms and trading venues for reporting purposes as category of traders different from financial institutions and other commercial undertakings.

 MiFID II exempts in Article 2(1)(e) the EU ETS operators from requirements of this Directive, which means that they are not subject to the financial regulation involved.

 EU ETS operators are categorised by MiFID II under the label: "operators with compliance obligations under Directive 2003/87/EC".

 This exemption is entirely new to MiFID and is involved with the legislative novelty of classifying emission allowances as financial instruments.